-This is a general timeline for the total application process, assuming you might be seeking to enroll in a graduate program during a fall semester or term.
-Some graduate programs have firm deadlines and some have "rolling admissions" and accept applications year-round.
-Timelines can vary greatly for professional program applications (e.g., law, medicine, MBA) so be certain to research field- and institution-specific deadlines; pay careful attention to individual deadlines for the programs you are considering and plan accordingly.
+This is a general timeline for the total application process, assuming fall term enrollment.
+Some graduate programs have firm deadlines; some have "rolling admissions" and accept applications year-round.
+Timelines can vary greatly for professional program applications (e.g., law, medicine, MBA); pay careful attention to individual deadlines for the programs you are considering and plan accordingly.